 Aside from an impressive scale of events, this form of “soccer” involved plenty of violence and even death.
 The “ball” typically was an animal bladder.

 - 98 Pages – 07/10/2018 (Publication Date) -…

 This spectacular athletic phenomenon would often cause significant damage to the involved neighborhoods.
 Due to its disastrous effects, this game was banned in Britain for several centuries.

-Soccer-like games would make a return in Britain in the 17th century, but they would again become forbidden in 1835.
+Soccer-like games would return in Britain in the 17th century, but they would again become forbidden in 1835.
 Aside from that, industrialization and urbanization reduced the amount of free time and space available to working-class people, which caused a decline in mob football’s popularity.

 However, the game had already become deeply rooted in some public schools, which set the scene for the development of modern soccer.

 The emergence of soccer in British public schools